maxrdz/poparazzi-private-api/README.md

 })();
 ```

+# Documentation
+For more detailed information on all the package features, please see the package [docs](docs/README.md).

+Every single enum, interface, class object and methods are fully documented there.

 # Contributing
 If you would like to implement a new feature or fix a bug, feel free to create a pull request!